 - Pays fair market value for homes: Opendoor makes money primarily through its service fees and market appreciation.
 It uses advanced algorithmic technology, massive amounts of data, and an in-house team of experts to ensure its offers are both fair and competitive.

 - Fast and flexible sale timeline: With Opendoor, closing timelines are flexible.
-You can schedule closing to be anywhere between 14 and 60 days.
+You can schedule closing to align with your new home purchase or other requirements.

 - Strict criteria for homes: Opendoor has strict criteria for the types of homes it's willing to purchase — e.g., must be in good condition, on less than half an acre of land, between $100,000 and $500,000, post-1960 construction, etc.

-- Only available in 20 U.S. metro areas: Opendoor only operates in 20 U.S. metro areas.
-If you are located outside of this area, you cannot use the service.
+- Only available in 21 U.S. metro areas: Opendoor only operates in 21 U.S. metro areas.
+If you are located outside of these areas, you cannot use the service.

 Overview of Offerpad

 Offerpad has a similar business model, with a few minor variations.
-For one, the average service fee is a bit higher, at 7.5% (compared to Opendoor's 7.1%).
+For one, the average service fee is a bit higher, at 7%.

 How Offerpad Works